 Bella Hadid and Hailey Bieber Are Already Wearing 2025's Most-Wanted Jacket Trend

-When it comes to predicting the first major trends of a forthcoming year, it's important to consider a number of factors, looking at the runways and social media, as well as, of course, celebrities.
-These days (if not always), It girls have a great deal of sway over our purchasing habits, especially when it comes to fashion.
-And no two influential A-listers control our cumulative shopping behaviors more than Hailey Bieber and Bella Hadid.
+When it comes to predicting the first major trends of a forthcoming year, it's important to consider a number of factors and look at the runways and social media as well as celebrities.
+These days, It girls have a great deal of sway over our purchasing habits, especially when it comes to fashion.
+And no influential A-listers control our shopping behaviours more than Hailey Bieber, Bella Hadid and Rosie Huntington-Whiteley.

 Her second time wearing the rugged jacket mimicked some of the aesthetic details found at the show she walked in, including the wide-leg pinstripe suit pants she wore with sky-high, point-toe heels, a low-cut black bodysuit, and a thick brown belt.
 Rather than sunglasses, she wore a pair of office siren–esque opticals, another trend that was spotted in the show.

-On Hailey Bieber: Saint Laurent Bomber Jacket in Lambskin ($6500) and Le 5 A 7 Small YSL Hobo Bag in Leopard-Print Calf Hair ($2900); Jacquemus Les Slingbacks Cubisto H ($945)
+On Hailey Bieber: Saint Laurent Bomber Jacket in Lambskin (£5035) and Le 5 à 7 Small YSL Hobo Bag in Leopard-Print Calf Hair (£2290); Jacquemus Les Slingbacks Cubisto H (£710)

+Styling a lighter, camel-toned leather bomber, Huntington-Whiteley's used her oversized style to mellow the sexy energy of the lace bodysuit.
+Adding a polished element to her evening look, the model selected black straight leg trousers streamline her style and refine her evening outfit.

-If you ask me, every brand in fashion will be making their own versions of this celeb-approved jacket trend in the coming weeks and months as temperatures drop and fall gets under way.
-Get ahead of it by scrolling down and shopping the chicest versions available right now, just in time for autumn's arrival.
+If you ask me, every brand in fashion will be making their own versions of this celeb-approved jacket trend in the coming weeks and months as temperatures drop and autumn gets underway.
+Get ahead of it by scrolling down and shopping the chicest versions available right now.

 Shop the '80s leather jacket trend: